Documentation

 Debug tools

-You can find the debug tools for each pane above the pane size, by clicking the pen-and-ruler icon.
+You can find the debug tools for each pane by clicking the pen-and-ruler icon above it.
 If a debug tool is active for the current pane, a blue dot will be displayed.

-When a debug tool is active, you can clear it with the "X [debug tool]" button at the top of the popup, or reload it with the "re-apply" button
+When a debug tool is active, you can clear it with the "X [debug tool]" button at the top of the popup and reload it with the "re-apply" button

 Polypane is filled with accessibility features.
 We wrote a full overview on our blog: Find and fix accessibility issues with Polypane.